bogdannedelcu/yolov5-export-to-coraldevmini/README.md

 # YoloV5 export to Google Coral Dev Mini board

-It is a N step process:
+It is a 2 step process:

-1. Upgrade the board to latest version and all software packages
+1. Flash and update your Coral Dev Mini to the most up to date version
-1. Convert model weights to tflite
+2. Transform the YoloV5s model to Edge Quantized version
-2. Run the inference on Coral Dev Mini
+3. Run inference on Coral

+## ATTENTION

+Coral board behaves strange when unplugged without shutdown, corrupting boot filesystem.
+Since you will be doing a lot of operations I recommend a [USB to Serial]()https://coral.ai/docs/dev-board-mini/serial-console// and monitoring Coral output all the time, this way you will connect easily to the board after flash/restarts.

-## Prerequisites
+## Prerequisites for CORAL

 To make sure you have the right environment please flash the latest version [2020](https://coral.ai/software/#mendel-dev-board-mini) of the Google Coral Dev Mini board by following the steps [here](https://coral.ai/docs/dev-board-mini/reflash/).